Sarcasticbot/Sarcasticbot.github.io/index.md

 ⭐ Now the Bot is ready to use (✿◠‿◠)

-* » If you have problem till now no worry ..!!!?
+* » If you have a problem till now no worry ..!!!?

 * ⨀ Click on help and command button then select basic guide
 * ⨀ Enjoy :)

 # Features <img height="50" src="https://raw.githubusercontent.com/Sarcasticbot/Sarcasticbot.github.io/main/assets/emojibest_com_AnimatedSticker.gif"/>

-★ Group managment features.....
+★ Group management features.....

-* • I can restrict spammer from your group via ban, mute, kick with the check of admin right.
+* • I can restrict spammer from your group via ban, mute, and kick with the check of admin right.
-* • I can welcome users to your group with support all type of formatting and url buttons.
+* • I can welcome users to your group with support for all types of formatting and url buttons.
-* • I have an advance antiflood system which stop spam in groups
+* • I have an advanced antiflood system which stops spam in groups
-* • I have an almost all awaited features of group managing features i.e fedration
+* • I have almost all awaited features of group managing features i.e federation
-* • I have a note keeping system, blacklists, and even predetermined replies on certain keywords.
+* • I have a note-keeping system, blacklists, and even predetermined replies on certain keywords.
-* • I support filters for your group to selected key word with reply of any image, video or text
+* • I support filters for your group to select keywords with the reply to any image, video, or text
-* • I can create amazing logo, wallapaper, write on a paper
+* • I can create amazing logos, wallpaper, and write on paper
-* • I check for admin right before executing any strict command of restirction
+* • I check for admin right before executing any strict command of restriction
-* • I also have lot of fun module like couple, wish, judge, coin flip, truth and dare and many more
+* • I also have a lot of fun modules like couple, wish, judge, coin flip, truth and dare, and many more

 <p align="centre">
 <h1> <img src="https://raw.githubusercontent.com/Sarcasticbot/Sarcasticbot.github.io/main/assets/songs.gif" width="90px"></h1>